 This is the second in a series of city guides for art newbies, art lovers, and aficionados.
 To read the first part about what Bangalore has to offer from the museum to galleries galore, click here – Bangalore City Art Guide.

 Art is increasingly infusing our everyday spaces and making them come alive in brilliant and unique ways.
 From murals that also function as social commentary to graffiti that fires up the imagination, street art presents unexpected visual surprises for city dwellers going about their day.
-This guide points you to the most interesting street art around Bangalore so you can find your favourite piece of art amidst the sounds and smells of the city.
-Here are some of our favourite spots.
+This guide points you to the most interesting street art around Bangalore so you can find your favorite piece of art amidst the sounds and smells of the city.
+Here are some of our favorite spots.